LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

     - **Tearing Down**: The lab environment is being torn down.
     - **Torn Down**: The lab environment is fully torn down.

-For more information about Action and Event types, please see our guide [Here](lod/life-cycle-actions.md).

 ## Tags

 1. **Add Tag:** Click to add a tag to the lab profile.
 The Tag must already be created to add it to the lab profile.